mattermost/docs/source/mobile/mobile-faq.rst

 Can I connect to multiple Mattermost servers using the mobile apps?
 -------------------------------------------------------------------

 At the moment, we only support connecting to one server at a time; however, we are aware that this is one of the `top feature requests <https://mattermost.uservoice.com/forums/306457-general/suggestions/10975938-ios-and-android-apps-should-allow-multiple-server>`_ for the mobile app.
-To accomplish this we are working on how to approach some of the technical challenges, such as how to handle push notifications coming from multiple servers.
-We expect to be able to add multiserver support in late 2018.
+We are currently investigating some technical challenges, such as how to handle push notifications coming from multiple servers.
+We expect to add multiserver support by end of 2018.

 As a workaround, you can install both the released "Mattermost" app and sign up to be a `tester <https://github.com/mattermost/mattermost-mobile/blob/master/README.md#testing>`_ for the "Mattermost Beta" app.
-This will allow you to connect and log in to one server from each app.
+This allows you to connect and log in to a different server from each app.

 Is there a tablet version of the mobile apps?
 ---------------------------------------------